richardschoen/iforgit/knowledge/system_job_tables_full.md

 ### Check server job description to make sure it's not 4/00/*MSG or 4/00/*SECLVL
 ```
-WRKJOBD JOBD(QSYS/QSRVJOB)
+WRKJOBD JOBD(QSYS/QSRVJOB) and view the settings for QSRVJOB jobd.
--or- just
-CHGJOBD JOBD(QSYS/QSRVJOB) LOG(4 0 *NOLIST)

 ```
 If the LOG setting was set to *MSG or *SECLVL, this job desc can cause spool files to get created or joblogs to be pending.
 The LOG setting should be set to ```4/00/*NOLIST``` so a joblog doesn't get generated for normal completion of server job command calls.
-(This jobd may not be related to what we need.)
+(This particular jobd may not be related to what we need but doesn't hurt to change it if it's *MSG or *SECLVL.)

-### Check user job description who runs the iForGit commands to make sure it's not 4/00/*MSG or 4/00/*SECLVL
+### Check each user job description who runs the iForGit CL commands to make sure it's not 4/00/*MSG or 4/00/*SECLVL
 ```
-WRKJOBD JOBD(LIB/USERJOBLOG)
+WRKJOBD JOBD(LIB/USERJOBLOG) and view the settings for the user jobd.
-Ex: This example assumes user has a joblog named: USERJOBLOG in library: LIB.
+Ex: This example assumes the IBM i user has a joblog named: USERJOBLOG in library: LIB.
 ```
 If the LOG setting was set to *MSG or *SECLVL, this job desc can cause spool files to get created or joblogs to be pending.
 The LOG setting should be set to ```4/00/*NOLIST``` so a joblog doesn't get generated for normal completion of git/ssh command calls.